by Chris Tobin

 “It’s a hardworking environment; you move from shed to shed and after shearing one sheep you pull a cord, put the sheep down the port hole, wipe your brow and then take your next sheep,” she says.

-“The sheep can be up to 60kg.
+“The sheep can be up from 60kg to 100kg.
 No-one can travel New Zealand and see what is being done and not admire it.”

 Mrs Entwistle’s book The Shearers: New Zealand Legends will be launched in Timaru tomorrow.

 It has been a collaborative effort: her husband, Mark Low, travelled with her all over the country taking hundreds of photos, a selection of which appear in the book.